-Attitudes to rural town living has changed quickly over the last few months.
-“We’re all taking a closer look at the opportunities of community.
+Attitudes to rural town living have changed quickly over the last few months.
+“We’re all taking a closer look at the opportunities of the community.
 We need to become more local.
 We’ve become very forensic in our understanding of what is local, we all know what we have within 2km.”

-“Over the last two weeks, Clifden has been inundated with holiday makers and that’s understandable, but there needs to come a point when we stop prioritising travel and cars, and the bias needs to be weighted more towards those who live in a place, and the use of bicycles, and other forms of transport.”
+“Over the last two weeks, Clifden has been inundated with holidaymakers and that’s understandable, but there needs to come to a point when we stop prioritising travel and cars, and the bias needs to be weighted more towards those who live in a place, and the use of bicycles, and other forms of transport.”

 Rural Irish towns were not designed for the inundation of cars and car parks.
 “I would be a strong proponent of everything that Free Market has tried to do through the Venice Biennale.
 I think it’s been an incredible emphasiser of where we need to go and how we need to reimagine our towns.”